Hard-hooved animals are not native to Australia, and many of our native plants and animals are threatened by their impacts.

 - Lethal aerial shooting.
 This has been similarly considered by welfare experts and organisations to be a least stressful option.
 Opposition to culling has sometimes resulted in misinformation being spread; claims have been made that an aerial cull of horses in Guy Fawkes River National Park in 2000 resulted in many untended wounded animals.
 However, an independent report on the cull tells a different story.

 Currently, Parks Victoria’s strategy for controlling feral horses is to have horses rehomed when possible.
-Otherwise ground shooting by professionals under strict protocols for animal welfare will be employed.
-Passive trapping remains an option in some less remote areas.
+Otherwise ground shooting by professionals under strict protocols for animal welfare will be employed, as well as aerial shooting in more remote areas, or if ground shooting fails.
+This strategy is supported by animal welfare experts, including the RSPCA.

 Horses will be removed entirely from smaller isolated populations such as the Bogong High Plains, and numbers reduced as much as possible in other much larger populations, such as those in the eastern alps.